tripzilch/tripzilch.github.io/articles/rotating.md

 * It's a good idea to have the *frequency* of the oscillator be a multiple of the *symmetry* of the rotating setup (that you can look up in the table, or by eye).
 This way the figure retains its symmetry, otherwise it'll be lopsided and weird.
 * It's not a good idea to modulate the frequency of a rotating function with an oscillator.
 At least, I can't get it to look right.
 This is okay, because modulating the phase is kind of like modulating the frequency.
 * You can modulate the *phase* and the *amplitude* of both rotating functions to your heart's content.
 All the numbers and possibilities give great-looking shapes.
+* Some weird stuff is going on still and I think my theory isn't entirely correct.
+For instance, the `2:6` figure has a symmetry of 4, but if you modulate it with an oscillator of frequency 4, it'll turn into a figure with symmetry 2!
+This makes sense if you think about it, because it traces the fourfold shape twice.
+But then there is the `3:6` figure, which has a symmetry of 3, but loses this symmetry as soon as you modulate it with a frequency 3 oscillator.
+My theory is partially bogus under modulation.
+Why doesn't anything out of the ordinary happen to the `2:4` figure?

 ## Wow!
 Can you use this method to randomly generate an infinitude of cool looking shapes?